-Are you considering an FHA mortgage, FHA refinance loan, or even a reverse mortgage?
-It is important to take the right amount of time to prepare for your FHA loan before filling out the application and that means knowing what your credit report says long before you start the process.
+Are you considering an FHA mortgage, an FHA refinance loan, or even a reverse mortgage?
+It is essential to take the right amount of time to prepare for your FHA loan before filling out the application, and that means knowing what your credit report says long before you start the process.

-You want to know the contents of your credit report so you can make sure there is no identity theft, inaccurate information, or other problems.
-But many borrowers don’t know how to get copies of your credit report.
+You want to know the contents of your credit report to ensure there is no identity theft, inaccurate information, or other problems.
+However, many borrowers don’t know how to get copies of their credit report.

-You Can Get A Free Credit Report From All Three Major Credit Reporting Agencies Once Per Year
+Free Credit Report From Major Credit Reporting Agencies

 All consumers are entitled to a free credit report every 12 months.
-This report is available from each of the three credit reporting agencies; Equifax, TransUnion, and Experian.
+This report is available from each of the three credit reporting agencies.
+Those agencies are Equifax, TransUnion, and Experian.

 The U.S. government’s Consumer Financial Protection Bureau (CFPB) directs borrowers to apply for these credit reports via a trusted website called AnnualCreditReport.com.

 You are entitled to free credit report information once every 12 months from each of the three credit agencies, not one report from one agency every 12 months.